 Building on the above classes, D^2EPC will provide for an automated benchmarking service that will invest on normalized metrics towards evaluating the performance of different buildings.
 The outcome of this benchmarking will provide for valuable information that will be made available to different endusers through the User Interfaces.
-Moreover, the benchmarking tool will identify additional information in regards to the D^2EPC KPIs, adding to creation of the ne
+Moreover, the benchmarking tool will identify additional information in regards to the D^2EPC KPIs.